 The UN Global Compact is a leadership platform for the development, implementation, and disclosure of responsible and sustainable corporate policies and practices.
-Launched in July 2000, the platform seeks to align business operations and strategies everywhere with ten universally accepted principles in the areas of human rights, labor, environment and anti-corruption.
-CCC became a signatory of the UN Global Compact (UNGC) on March 1, 2001 to streamline and align its business practices with the ten principles and report on them, as well as to build partnerships with various civil society organizations, and communities in developing corporate social responsible initiatives and projects that will improve the wellbeing of communities in which it operates.
+Launched in July 2000, the platform seeks to align business operations and strategies everywhere with ten universally accepted principles in the areas of human rights, labour, environment and anti-corruption.
+CCC became a signatory of the UN Global Compact (UNGC) on March 1, 2001, to streamline and align its business practices with the ten principles and report on them, as well as to build partnerships with various civil society organizations, and communities in developing corporate social responsibility initiatives and projects that will improve the wellbeing of communities in which it operates.

 Launched in 2015, the SDG’s were introduced as the action plan of the transformative 2030 Agenda for Sustainable Development.
 The 17 universal goals address urgent global challenges such as poverty, education, gender equality, water and energy use, climate change and sustainable economic growth.
 Recognizing that the private sector will determine the success of the SDGs, the UN has explicitly invited corporate actors to tackle these challenges with innovation and creativity.

 The Pearl Initiative is an independent, non-profit institution working to influence and improve corporate accountability and transparency in the Arab world.
 It was established in cooperation with the United Nations Office for Partnership and launched in December 2011.
 CCC became a founding partner of the Initiative in April 2011 and supports its goals and activities especially those that focus on implementing higher standards in areas such as corporate governance, anti-corruption, best practice and lessons learned in corporate social responsibility.